as far as moving violations go, i'm willing to stop and pay the fine, but i consider it more like Rent For Speed than i do The Reprimand.

 here is the woman that sold me my two amends stamps for 11€ each. she was nice, too. she seemed to enjoy selling these stamps instead of selling cigarettes and booze and coffee. i asked her how often people bought stamps.
 "A couple of times a day I suppose.
 They're really easy.
 It's a great idea." and i wondered about these stamps.

-so i went outside to get a breath of fresh air and think about this. i looked at my stamps and thought "they do things a little different 'round here, no questions about it." and the little stamps in my sweaty palm had a cooling, reassuring feeling. they were proof that i had paid my 22€ fine.
+something seemed suspicious. everyone was so NICE about this. everyone was so pleased with the process, and everyone seemed to like their stamps a little too much. something was askew with the world. so i went outside to get a breath of fresh air and think about this. i looked at my stamps and thought "they do things a little different 'round here, no questions about it." and the little stamps in my sweaty palm had a cooling, reassuring feeling. they were proof that i had paid my 22€ fine. the parisians like their stamps; there's no doubt to be thrown on this. |

 back i went, with both my new confidence and my freshly-purchased amends to the world of the french bureaucracy. i had my stamps that i had just bought (my new stamps with the face of that beautiful, slightly mannish woman that presides over france like a patron saint). i was abiding by the rules. i had done what they asked in a timely manner and i didn't think i would be arrested for it.